 3 Little-Known Facts About Greyhound Puppies

 Greyhound puppies are adorable, but there is so much more to them than merely training them to run fast.
-In fact, here are three little-known facts.
+Here are three little-known facts.

 - Introducing them to strangers and dogs is essential.

-A greyhound puppy needs to be socialised as early as possible, or it may lead to problems.
+A greyhound puppy needs to be socialized as early as possible, or it may lead to problems.

 A greyhound can have the potential to nip at other dogs throughout their life, but making them feel more comfortable around other dogs can reduce the chances of that happening.